Reboot (fiction): Soft reboot

 A soft reboot is a reboot that shares some continuity with the original series, but that changes the style, tone, or intent.
 It usually serves to allow writers more creative freedom while mostly maintaining the same setting the audience has grown accustomed to.

 In a soft reboot, certain characters, storylines, and background elements from the original are retained, while others are newly created, altered, or added.
 This approach provides a fresh start while still maintaining ties to the existing continuity.
+The soft reboot is not the same as installments in a film series that recast actors (like Batman Forever (1995) and Diary of a Wimpy Kid: The Long Haul (2017)), nor is it an installment with new leads and work as entry-levels to its respective franchise (like Jurassic World and Star Wars: The Force Awakens (both 2015)).
+Examples of soft reboots include Halloween H20: 20 Years Later (1998), Children of the Corn: Genesis (2011), Halloween (2018), and Terminator: Dark Fate (2019).
+Films that have been debated as soft reboots or sequels include Star Trek (2009) and Mad Max: Fury Road (2015).

 The "gritty reboot"

 The notion of the "gritty reboot" gained popularity, in which various franchises that often had a lighter tone in their original form were remade in a darker and more mature form.
-Christopher Nolan's Dark Knight Trilogy is one of the earlier, more famous, and highly regarded examples, and was followed by gritty reboots of DC's Justice League, the James Bond franchise with Casino Royale in 2006, and others including Bel-Air and A Christmas Carol, among many other examples.
+Christopher Nolan's The Dark Knight Trilogy is one of the earlier, more famous, and highly regarded examples, and was followed by gritty reboots of DC's Justice League, the James Bond franchise with Casino Royale in 2006, and others including Bel-Air and A Christmas Carol, among many other examples.